SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Introduction

 \section{Introduction}

-Symbolic regression, or equation discovery, is a foundational task in computational scientific discovery.
-It refers to the process of recovering interpretable mathematical equations that best describe observed data.
-By converting raw observations into symbolic form, symbolic regression uncovers functional relationships and invariants that govern physical, biological, and engineered systems.
+Symbolic regression, or equation discovery, lies at the core of machine learning for scientific discovery \citep{reddy2025towards}.
+Its objective is to recover interpretable mathematical expressions that explain observed data and reveal the governing structure of physical, biological, and engineered systems.
+By transforming raw observations into symbolic form, symbolic regression enables the identification of functional relationships, invariances, and compositional structure that underlie complex phenomena.

-Existing approaches to symbolic regression have traditionally relied on domain experts to manually specify relevant variables, transformations, and functional forms \citep{sindy}.
-This manual process is both time-consuming and prone to noise, limiting scalability and robustness in real-world scenarios.
-To overcome this, early methods employed genetic programming, evolutionary programming, and transformer-based planning \citep{pysr, nym,tpsr,dsr,udsr,e2e}, which have shown strong potential but remain purely data-driven and often require millions of iterations to search effectively.
-Recent advances leverage large language models (LLMs) as symbolic priors to guide equation discovery.
-Methods such as LLM-SR \citep{llmsr}, LaSR \citep{lasr}, SGA \citep{sga}, and OpenEvolve \citep{openevolve} incorporate domain knowledge in the discovery process and thereby increase the search efficiency.
-However, two key limitations persist: (i) LLM-based methods are prone to surface-level memorization of known equations, undermining true reasoning; and (ii) search remains difficult to steer without carefully designed prompting or feedback mechanisms, limiting their effectiveness in complex scientific domains.

-Benchmarking symbolic regression methods remains an open challenge.
-Existing benchmarks are either synthetic \citep{llmsrbench} or curated from canonical textbook equations \citep{feynman}, making them susceptible to memorization by LLMs and limited in their ability to represent the diversity of equations found in real scientific domains.
-While useful for controlled evaluation, such benchmarks do not adequately test reasoning, generalization, or equation diversity.
-LLMs can often reproduce known expressions through memorization, especially when benchmarks rely on well-documented equations.
-Moreover, current benchmarks are \textit{predominantly scalar}, focusing on functions of the form $y=f(x)$, which \textit{do not capture the multivariate and geometrically structured nature of equations common in scientific and engineering contexts.}

-In contrast, surfaces are ubiquitous in scientific modeling and naturally span a richer set of mathematical forms (explicit, implicit, and parametric), each with distinct geometric and symbolic challenges.
-Recovering the governing surface equation from sampled $(x, y, z)$ data involves reasoning about multi-output couplings, latent coordinates, and representational non-uniqueness.

-To address this gap, we introduce \textbf{\modelname} (refer \ref{fig:fig1}), a benchmark suite for symbolic surface discovery.
-In contrast to traditional symbolic regression benchmarks, \modelname\ targets surface-level reasoning, where rote memorization fails and geometric structure must be inferred from data alone.
-The benchmark includes surfaces with varied complexity, symmetry, and coordinate systems, thus foregrounding symbolic reasoning under structural ambiguity.
-Importantly, surface equations afford a unique advantage: multiple symbolic forms may yield visually or topologically equivalent geometries.
-This allows evaluation beyond exact string matches, using geometry-aware metrics such as Chamfer and Hausdorff distances.
-Together, these metrics provide a robust and semantically meaningful signal for evaluating symbolic recovery, even when the recovered expression differs from the ground truth in form.
-The primary contributions of our paper are: